-Thinking about buying a water truck?
+Are you thinking about buying a heavy-duty water truck?

 Shifting from renting to buying is a significant investment, and the vast options available on water trucks can be daunting.
 Whether you need a customized water truck or a stock water truck, you must consider several important qualities before you buy.
 Our water truck buying guide has the top 5 things to consider when purchasing a heavy-duty water truck.

 1. Tough keel